 - Planning a visit to Tikal?
 Consider staying overnight at the Jungle Lodge Tikal Hostal or the Hotel Jaguar Inn

-- Check out my complete Belize packing guide before traveling.
+- What to bring: Check out my complete Belize packing guide before traveling.

-- This Belize guidebook includes this side trip to Guatemala.
+- Don’t forget: This Belize guidebook includes this side trip to Guatemala.

 Save this info, pin this image: